emqx/quic/docs/messages_to_owner.md

 Send call is handled by stack, caller is ok to release the send buffer

 This message is for sync send only.

+IsSendCanceled: Peer abort receive

 ```erlang
 {quic, send_complete, stream_handler(), IsSendCanceled :: boolean()}